xlladdins/xll24/README.md

 ```
 Every function registered with Excel must be declared `WINAPI`
 and exported with `#pragma XLLEXPORT` in its body.
-The first version of Excel was written in Pascal and the `WINAPI` calling convention
+The first version of Excel was written in [Pascal](https://dl.acm.org/doi/10.1145/155360.155378)
+and the `WINAPI` calling convention
 is a historical artifact of that.
 Unlike Unix, Windows does not make functions
 visible outside of a shared library unless they are explicitly exported.
 The pragma does that for you.

-Keep function implementations simple.
+Keep the Excel `WINAPI` function implementations simple.
 Grab the arguments you told Excel to provide,
-call a function, and return the result.
-Write the function in platform independent
+call your platform independent function, and return the result.
+Provide a header file and library for your C and C++ code so it can be used on
-code that can be compiled on Windows, Mac, and Linux.
+Windows, Mac, and Linux
+to get the same results displayed in Excel.

 ### Macro